Create a WordPress blog.

 • Go to Plugins → Add New

-• If you chose a free plugin at WordPress.org, search for the plugin by name and click Install Now.
+• If you chose a free plugin, search for the plugin by name and click Install Now.

-• If you purchased a premium plugin, click the Upload Plugin button and upload the ZIP file you should have received when you purchased the plugin.
+• If you purchased a premium plugin, click the Upload Plugin button and upload the ZIP file you should have received when you made the purchase.

 Installing WordPress plugins on a free WordPress blog.